balancer/docs/docs/reference/math/linear-math.md

 - $R_i$ is the rate provider of token $i$ going into the pool
 - $R_o$ is the rate provider of token $o$ coming out of the pool

-## Trade Equations
+## Swap Equations

-For linear pools, the unique factor of the trade equations is the swap fees.
-The fee structure incentivizes traders to maintain the unwrapped balance of the tokens in the pool to remain between an upper ($T_{2}$) and lower ($T_{1}$) boundary.
-The trade equations can best be described by the following piece wise functions.
+For linear pools, the unique factor of the swap equations is the swap fees.
+The fee structure incentivizes swappers to maintain the unwrapped balance of the tokens in the pool to remain between an upper ($T_{2}$) and lower ($T_{1}$) boundary.
+The swap equations can best be described by the following piece wise functions.

 ### outGivenIn